 The first day of our trip is dedicated to getting us out to the trailhead.
 The Vilcabamba Trek is so remote that just getting to where we can begin the trek is a mission in itself.
 Leaving at 03:00 am our bus will take you over the Abra de Malaga Pass (4,650m) and down to the coffee area of Santa Maria at 1,100 metres above the sea level!

-The journey isn't over yet and after spending about an hour touring the farm we'll carry on by bus to Huancacalle where our trek will begin.
+The journey isn't over yet and after spending some time touring a local farm we'll carry on by bus to Huancacalle where our trek will begin.
 The area around Huancacalle is rich in Inca sites including the White Rock (a large rock with elaborate carvings) and Vitcos one of the summer residences of the Inca emperor.

 Our tour of the area will last around 3 hours after which we will carry on to our campsite at Pilaupata (3630m / 11909 ft.) along an original Inca Trail.

 Leaving our campsite at Pilaupata we will set out for the high pass.
 The path winds its way up through lush vegetation for about 3 and a half hours during which you'll get to learn about the many native plants and flowers that thrive in this area.
 From the pass we'll begin our descent to our campsite at Rak'achaca (3570m / 11712 ft.) following original Inca pathways.

 The scenery today is beautiful, with fantastic views of high snow-capped peaks, crystal clear rivers and lush vegetation all around it is a spectacular day through and through.